zesterer/chumsky/README.md

 ```

 I've included results from [`pom`](https://github.com/J-F-Liu/pom), another parser combinator crate with a similar
 design, as a point of reference.
-The sample file being parsed is broadly represenative of typical JSON data and has
+The sample file being parsed is broadly representative of typical JSON data and has
 3,018 lines.
 This translates to a little over 630,000 lines of JSON per second.

 Clearly, this is a little slower than a well-optimised hand-written parser: but that's okay!
 Chumsky's goal is to be